minio/docs/source/reference/minio-mc/mc-idp-ldap-accesskey-create-with-login.rst

 Description
 -----------

-.. start-mc-idp-ldap-accesskey-create-desc
+.. start-mc-idp-ldap-accesskey-create-with-login-desc

-The :mc:`mc idp ldap accesskey create-with-login` uses interactive terminal-based login in prompt to authenticate with the external AD/LDAP server and generate access keys for use with MinIO.
+The :mc:`mc idp ldap accesskey create-with-login` uses interactive terminal-based prompt to authenticate with the external AD/LDAP server and generate access keys for use with MinIO.

-.. end-mc-idp-ldap-accesskey-create-desc
+.. end-mc-idp-ldap-accesskey-create-with-login-desc

 .. tab-set::